wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 Generate a random input message; then, compute all the intermediate states generated by hashing this message; in the process of computing these states, derive and perform the message modifications necessary for these states to satisfy as many of the conditions from Table 6 as possible.
-It turns out to be possible to do all this with just one pass through the hash function.

 Wang et al. simply call this "message modification", which is nice and alliterative but also a little generic.
 We can do better: let's call this